-Physical failures (e.g. poor adhesion, pull strength, fractures, discolorations) are investigated using surface analysis and materials characterization tools.
+Physical failures (e.g. poor adhesion, pull strength, fractures, discolorations) are investigated using surface analysis, materials characterization and metallurgical analysis techniques.
 The scenario and sample type impact which analytical technique can be used.

 EAG has a variety of instrumentation that is applicable for failure analysis such as Optical Microscopy, SEM/EDS, FTIR, Raman, TOF-SIMS, XPS, and Auger.
-We also work with experts in fracture analysis to better understand the mechanics of the fracture, failure modes and origins .
+We also work with experts in metallurgical failure analysis and fracture analysis to better understand the mechanics of the fracture, failure modes and origins .